bmeg/bmeg-etl/styleguide.md

     return "Foo:" + bar.
 ```

-### Guidelines
+### HG19 genome only

-GID constructors should be a simple join of model fields, where possible.
+All data should be based on HG19 genome reference.

+### 0-based, half-open genomic intervals

+All genomic intervals should be 0-based, half-open.

 ### Don't over generalize